Skip to main content

 print(st)

 If you want to convert a list/tuple of strings intro a string by effectively concatenating everything in the list/tuple together, you probably want to use the str.join() method.
-The invoking string should be whatever you want to appear between each element of the list/tuple, generally this "".
+The invoking string should be whatever you want to appear between each element of the list/tuple, the glue, so to speak.
+For pure concatenation this is "", but you can get pretty exotic with it.
+This can be a very powerful tool for printing lists of things with nice formatting.

 Join